JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The "Processing user requests to modify data" responsibility was renamed to "Handling UI actions and load balancing user requests".
 * The `[data_directory](teamcity-data-directory.md)/config/nodes-config.xml` file listed only "MAIN_NODE" responsibility for main nodes.
 In version 2023.05, this configuration file lists all responsibilities enabled on a main node.

-See the What's New page for more responsibility-related changes: [](what-s-new-in-teamcity.md#Multinode+Setup+Enhancements).
+See the What's New page for more responsibility-related changes.

 ### Podman Support

-Due to the implementation of [](what-s-new-in-teamcity.md#Podman+Support), the following changes were made:
+Due to the implementation of Podman support, the following changes were made:

 * The "Docker Wrapper" extension was renamed to [](container-wrapper.md).
 * The "Docker Info" tab on the [](build-results-page.md) was renamed to "Container Info".